pulumi/pulumi-go-provider/infer/README.md

 return the correct id, args and state.

 The last step in defining the resource is serving it.
-Here we define the provider, telling it that it should serve the `File` component.
+Here we define the provider, telling it that it should serve the `File` resource.

 ```go
 func main() {